REPRODUCTION -1

 DISADVANTAGES OF ASEXUAL REPRODUCTION

-1. Organisms are at a great risk to perish or get destructed when environmental conditions are not favorable.
+1. Organisms are at great risk to perish or get destroyed when environmental conditions are not favorable.

-2. Parents may pass undesirable characteristic to the offspring’s since organisms produced are identical to the parents genetically.
+2. Parents may pass undesirable characteristics to the offspring since organisms produced are genetically identical to the parents.

-3. Competition for resources such as food and shelter many occur due to large number of organisms being produced.
+3. Competition for resources such as food and shelter may occur due to the large number of organisms being produced.

 II.
 SEXUAL REPRODUCTION